l90tdr/ATAP-Telemetry-Workshop-May-2026/README.md

 It would be wise to have a mildly recent version of R installed on your machine before we start.

 Participants can either download the repository as a `.zip` file or clone it directly from GitHub to work through the workshop locally in RStudio and Quarto.
+Copy the following into your terminal.

 ```bash
 git clone https://github.com/l90tdr/ATAP-Telemetry-Workshop-May-2026.git